Belize News, Reporter.bz – REPORTER NEWSPAPER

-Missing Angler Found Dead
+Boat Accident Victim Found Dead

 The search for Oscar Cornel ended earlier today after his body was found in the sea a few miles from where the boat accident occurred.